aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 ### Database multi-tenancy opt-in

-Enable this setting when query visibility depends on supported PostgreSQL role or search-path state, or MySQL/MariaDB account, role, or database state:
+Enable this setting only when query visibility depends exclusively on the supported PostgreSQL or MySQL/MariaDB session state documented below.
+This protection is not automatic tenant detection and does not cover arbitrary database authorization mechanisms:

 ```java
 props.setProperty("cacheEnableDatabaseMultiTenancy", "true");